tushar-amrit-6/Instagram-Profile-Pic-Downloader/README.md

 # Instagram-Profile-Pic-Downloader
-A Python webscrapper which use BeautifulSoup module to download the profile pic of the username provided.
+A Python web scraper which uses BeautifulSoup module to download the profile pic of the username provided.